Content Strategy

 Explain the process more comprehensively with better content bridging and an information hierarchy.

-Pull out quotes in the testimonials.
+Pull out quotes in the testimonials to draw attention.

 Add content on health conditions that bariatric surgery helps overcome.